Panoramic vistas, exotic birds and forest adventures... the Southern Ridges is a stunning trail to trek in Singapore.

 For an alternate route of the Southern Ridges, skip HortPark and go in the direction of Berlayer Creek after Alexandra Arch.
 You’ll trek past a pavilion next to Labrador Park MRT station and find yourself immersed in one of the two last mangroves in southern Singapore.
 Peer out the sides of the trail to spot flora and fauna, and watch as the waters grow more crystal clear as you approach the sea.

 9. Labrador Nature Reserve

 Ah, the beauty of fresh air and sea breezes.
 Keep an eye out for iconic structures such as Dragon’s Teeth Gate, Red Beacon and the Old Fort Entrance for a glimpse of history.
-Oh, and wave hello to Sentosa island across the waters!
+Oh, and wave hello to Sentosa Island across the waters!
 Once you reach Labrador Nature Reserve, you’ll come across coastal cliffs and rocky shores.
-Explore the diverse variety of habitats and savour scenic landscapes before you end off your hike.
+Explore the diverse variety of habitats and savour scenic landscapes before you end your hike.